AngeloGiacco/poundle/README.md

 ## About

-he local crypto💵 for Oundle and surrounding areas
+the local crypto💵 for Oundle and surrounding areas

 🚀built on the ethereum blockchain!